McCallumDillon/Hackintosh-Z590-Vision-D/README.md

 ## Status
 Important to note I'm using 10th gen i9– I have not tested 11th gen.
-OpenCore 0.7.2 + Big Sur 11.6
+OpenCore 0.7.5 + Monterey 12.1
 Audio works natively.
 Thunderbolt works natively– nothing extra required.
 Not sure about some features like hot swapping.
 Onboard WiFi works with AirportItlwm.kext
 Onboard Bluetooth works great with the IntelBluetoothInjector.kext and IntelBluetoothFirmware.kext added.
-USB Map is custom mapped and works great.
-GeekBench GPU Score: 115,284
+USB Map is custom mapped / works great / important to note that USB2.0 only works on the bottom blue ports on the motherboard– I disabled all other ports for the USB mapping.

 _________________________________